-should Awareness creation form part Localization process.
+Awareness creation should form part of the entire Localizationprocess.
 Local actors and gatekeepers including local government chairman, traditional leaders, religious leaders, women, men and youth group leaders and security agencies need to be visited and sensitized on the relevant role women can play in building peace.
 They must be able to understand the provisions of the UNSCR 1325 and Nigeria's National Action Plan for implementation.
 Also, presentations on Nigeria's NAP must be integrated into workshops on local development planning processes for local government chairpersons, secretaries and councillors to enable the local government to understand the relevance of the Women, Peace and Security Agenda.
 12